Sheer Terror: Reunion and reformation

 At the end of 2012, Lawrence Nieroda aka Larry the hunter took over guitar duties in the band playing his first show in January 2013.
 Larry has done time in Murphy's Law, Subzero, Son of Skam, Inhuman, Loved & Hated and is currently also playing in Stigma.

 By the end of 2013, Mike De Lorenzo was back on guitar.

 And, by August 2016, De Lorenzo was let go.

 In November 2016, Sheer Terror was joined by Johnny Eggz for their international tour.
 Johnny Eggz was formerly the front man and guitarist for The Mighty Pragmatics.

 In September 2018, in response to praise received from alt-right Proud Boys co-founder Gavin McInnes, Bearer wrote on the band's Facebook page that the Proud Boys are not welcome anywhere in the vicinity of Sheer Terror.

 By July 2019, Jason Carter and Gary Bennett had amicably left due to constrictions caused by their work schedules and the band's increasing live work schedule.
 The band continues as a four piece, with Brendan Porray on bass.

+In 2021 they joined Slapshot and SkullCrack the 35 Years of Hardcore Tour.
+The group also held European tours in both 2022 and 2023.

+By January 2023, Anthony Corallo was out of the band due to work constraints.
+By August of the same year, Brendan Porray was replaced due to logistics.